Should I Become a CPCS?

-Step 1: Complete Postsecondary Education
+Step 1: Complete Your Associate's Degree

 While it's not a requirement for all jobs, many employers prefer candidates with an associate's degree.
 Degree programs in medical staff services usually take 2 years to complete and help prepare potential candidates to verify the credentials of healthcare providers and monitor adherence to healthcare laws.
 Coursework typically includes anatomy and physiology, medical law, terminology, management, and medical staff services.
 Some schools offer a co-op program that allows students to work with an employer to gain professional experience.
 Some employers may also prefer a bachelor's degree.
 Most schools require students to have a high school diploma or GED to enroll.

 Success Tip #1:

 - You'll want to become proficient with relevant technology.
 As credentialing specialists often find themselves working with computers, it is a good idea to become familiar with office and business programs, such as Excel and Microsoft Word.

 Many credentialing specialist positions require candidates to have 1 to 3 years of experience as a credentialing specialist or medical staff services provider, but the time spent working toward a degree combined with a co-op program can count toward experience.
 Candidates can gain experience in the field by taking an entry-level position in medical staff services and performing clerical or management duties in the healthcare field.

 Success Tip #2: